solana-labs/solana-program-library/docs/src/stake-pool.md

 This document is intended for the main actors of the stake pool system:

 * manager: creates and manages the stake pool, earns fees, can update the fee, staker, and manager
-* staker: adds and removes validators to the pool, rebalances stake among valiators
+* staker: adds and removes validators to the pool, rebalances stake among validators
 * user: provides staked SOL into an existing stake pool

 In its current iteration, the stake pool only processes totally active stakes.